Dravitar/764361/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/Dravitar/764361/blob/main/images/price_daysleft.png)  |  ![](https://github.com/Dravitar/764361/blob/main/images/price_duration.png)

 We can firstly identify the negative reletionship between the price of the ticket and the number of days left before the flight.
 This can easily be attributed to the increase in demand for the ticket, and lack of supply for flights.
-In fact, as time passes there is going to be less expty seats on the flights.
+In fact, as time passes there is going to be less empty seats on the flights.
 It is also interesting to note the sharp decrease in price right as the number of days left until the flight approaches zero.
 This might be due to the fact that booking a flight the day of the departure has a number of risks so high that a lower price is needed to maintain the exchange balanced.

-Moreover, we can see that the price initually increases for flights lasting up until 20 hours.
+Moreover, we can see that the price initially increases for flights lasting up until 20 hours.
 This can be deriving from a variety of factors.
 Flights that have higher duration times are going to have to cover higher costs, that are going to show up in the form of higher prices for the customers.
 In fact, flights with higher duration - and hence longer routes - require more fuel for the plane.
 Moreover, longer flights require higher wages for the entire crew.
 A final aspect to consider is the need for refreshments for passengers spending more hours on the plane.
 All these are costs that increase the final price of the flight.
 However, the price starts decreasing after the duration value surpasses 20 hours (although it retains a higher variance).
 This can be explained by the fact that flights lasting too long are not convenient and not appealing enough to customers, who are more likely to choose other modes of transport, or closer destinations.

 Finally, we decided to look more into the categorical variables at our disposal.
 We did so by producing a number of box plots.